 Twitter is crazy.
 Seriously, before I started blogging, I would occasionally log on and be terrified.
 I would then log off and sneak back to facebook, a social media tool I actually understood.
 It was only when I started the blog, and got into the blogging community that I realised how powerful (and enjoyable!) twitter can be, so here we have it, what every blogger needs to know about twitter.

-And with any good social media site, there will be a whole load of tools which you can use to get the most out of it.
+And with any good social media site, there will be a whole load of tools that you can use to get the most out of it.
 I thought I would run through the popular tools for twitter, some additional extras, strategies for sharing your posts, and then some further resources about fun stuff like lists and twitter chats.
 You can also find ways to increase your followers should you want to increase your followers that could then cross over into your other social media platforms as well as your blog!
 Look into Twitter growth tools such as Twesocial and others readily available!

 Scheduling is your best friend with twitter, no one is going to remember to post a blog post 3-4 times a day.
 There are a few options here for tools where you can line up your tweets and the application will post for you at set times.